What's New at the New York Botanical Garden Holiday Train Show 2014

-This post is in the process of being updated for 2014.
-Please check back in mid-November.
-The New York Botanical Garden’s Holiday Train Show celebrates its 22nd anniversary this year, and as always it's one of New York City's top seasonal attractions for families.
-Little electric trains go whizzing by more than 140 NYC landmarks made out of acorns, twigs, bark, berries and leaves.
-My family and I make it a point to go every single year—it's truly a quintessential New York holiday experience.
-There's a reason it's No. 52 on our list of 100 Things to Do with Your Kids in NYC.
+The New York Botanical Garden’s Holiday Train Show celebrates its 23rd anniversary this year, and as always it's one of New York City's top seasonal attractions for families.
+Little electric trains go whizzing by more than 150 NYC landmarks made out of acorns, twigs, bark, berries and leaves.
+My family and I make it a point to go every year—it's truly a quintessential New York holiday experience.
+There's a reason it's No. 52 on our list of the top 100 things to do with kids in NYC.

-We've got the scoop on everything there is to see and do at the 2013 Holiday Train Show, which opens on Saturday, plus info on other seasonal train exhibits in NYC.
-You can find even more seasonal activities in our Holiday Fun Guide.
+For this edition of the annual spectacle, visitors will find more trains than ever before (nearly a quarter-mile of track!), a new slate of kids' activities and other enhancements.
+We've got great pics, important tips and the overall scoop on everything there is to see and do at the 2014 Holiday Train Show, which opens Saturday, November 15, plus info on other seasonal train exhibits in NYC.
+You can find even more fun in our Holiday Fun Guide.

 The New York Botanical Garden's Holiday Train Show is a one-of-a-kind experience.
-Where else can families marvel at detailed miniature replicas of the Statue of Liberty, Yankee Stadium and other iconic NYC spots made entirely from natural materials?
+Where else can families marvel at detailed miniatures of the Statue of Liberty, the old Yankee Stadium and other iconic NYC spots made entirely from natural materials?
 The trains weave in and out of these little landmarks, through tunnels, over bridges and even through waterfalls.
 It's a magical sight that grown-ups enjoy just as much as kids.

-Since the Holiday Train Show is located inside in the Enid A. Haupt Conservatory, it's a great destination, even in the dead cold of winter.
+Since the Holiday Train Show is located inside the heated Enid A. Haupt Conservatory, it's a great destination, even in the dead of winter.
 Plus, the NYBG offers other seasonal attractions for families that are free with Holiday Train Show admission.

 All Aboard with Thomas & Friends™

-Preschoolers' favorite blue engine and his pals are back in this mini-musical.
+Preschoolers' favorite blue engine and his pals are back for another run in this mini-musical.
 After the show, kids can pose with the costumed characters.
-Runs Wednesday, January 1-Sunday, January 26, times vary.
+Runs Saturday, January 3-Sunday, January 25, times vary.
 Visit the website for the complete schedule.

 Macy's Herald Square